-Itasca County Deputy dies at age 41 due to COVID-19
+Itasca County Deputy Dies at Age 41 Due to COVID-19

 The Itasca County Sheriff’s Office is grieving the loss of one of their deputies.

-Deputy Jayme Williams, passed away earlier this week due to COVID-19, according to a recent release from the Sheriffs Department.
-Deputy Williams of Deer River, MN was said to be a devoted husband and father, and also a dedicated public servant.
-Williams was also an active member of his community.
+41-year-old Jayme Williams, who lived in Deer River, passed away earlier this week due to complications associated with COVID-19, according to a recent release from the Itasca County Sheriff’s Office.
+He leaves behind his wife and three kids.

-The services for Deputy Williams will be held this coming Friday, December 31st, 2021, at Marcell Community Center.
-The visitation will start at 10:00 a.m. and the service will begin at 11:00 a.m.
+Services for Deputy Williams will be held this coming Friday, December 31, at Marcell Community Center.
+The visitation will start at 10:00 AM and the service will begin at 11:00 AM.

+A GoFundMe campaign has been set up to help raise money for funeral costs, upcoming bills, and any other necessary needs.
+You can view the campaign here.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.